If you are a healthcare professional and,

 [Source: p69 in Clinical Ethics]

-Canada estimates that assisted dying will save nearly 87 million Canadian Dollars (over £50 million) in 2021.[Source: Cost estimate for Bill C-7]
+Canada estimates that in 2021 assisted dying could save C$149 million Canadian Dollars (£87 million).[Source: Cost estimate for Bill C-7]

 5. Individual patient choice and autonomy are important, but involving doctors to decide on assisted dying sacrifices that autonomy.